Weather-Station-Software/live-weather-station/readme.txt

 == Description ==

 **DISCLAIMER:** *This plugin is developed and maintained by me, [Pierre Lannoy](https://pierre.lannoy.fr "Pierre Lannoy").
 This plugin IS NOT an official software from [Netatmo](http://www.netatmo.com "Netatmo Homepage") and is not endorsed or supported by this company.
-Moreover, I am not a Netatmo employee and I'm not in business with this company.
+Moreover, I am not a partner, employee, affiliate, or licensee of Netatmo.
 I'm just a happy customer/user of their products and a fan of meteorology.*

 = Live Weather Station for Netatmo =
 Live Weather Station for Netatmo is a plugin that allows you to display, on your WordPress site, meteorological data from the Netatmo weather stations you have access to.